 PGcert Higher Education and Fellow of the HEA

 MA Youth Justice, Community Safety and Applied Criminology.
 Winner of the Yvonne Heard Award in Criminology

 BA Honours Sociology and Criminology

-My main areas of teaching include the criminal justice system, rehabilitation and desistance, penology and prisons and substance misuse.
-I also teach across a variety of modules including the first year modules; crime and control in a social context, and research methods.
+My main areas of teaching include the criminal justice system, rehabilitation and desistance, penology and prisons and gangs and group offending.

-My research interests include the lived experiences of punishment, prison policy and practice, probation policy and practice, and resettlement/reentry from prison.
+My research interests include the lived experiences of punishment, mass supervision, prison policy and practice, probation policy and practice, and resettlement/reentry from prison.